austephner/Easy-GUID-Fields/README.md

-# GUID Fields
+# [DEPRECATED] Guid Fields
-#### USAGE NOTE
-The majority of this code has been included in another API with more randomizable Unity fields.
-See [Randomizable Fields](https://github.com/austephner/RandomizableFields).
+See my other repo, [Randomizable Fields](https://github.com/austephner/RandomizableFields).
+You can still use any code here for whatever you want, but it'll no longer be updated.
+Additionally, some information in the readme may be wrong.

 #### Summary
 Adds some useful GUID field controls for within the Unity Editor.
 This small API uses the [Guid Struct](https://docs.microsoft.com/en-us/dotnet/api/system.guid?view=net-5.0) in the `System` namespace to generate new values.